• Skip to primary navigation

 There are a few elements to bear in mind when making Suni’s Goan Fish Biryani – the basmati rice should be perfumed with whole spices, elongated and fluffy.
 The ghee is non-negotiable, the flavour it lends is unparalleled.
 The fish should be cooked just right so it flakes to touch.
 And the rice and the sauce should be mixed while eating.
 The ubiquitous Goan green masala is the hero here – it brings a freshness that makes the fish stand out and not get lost in spices.
 Eating with hands is recommended!
 A little cucumber and yogurt raita on the side would be great.

-Suni's Goan Pomfret Biryani
+Suni's Goan Fish Pomfret Biryani

 Print Recipe